-Because you’re studying the exact same university degree or subject as on-campus students, you’ve also got access to the exact same funding support from the Australian Government.
+Because you’re studying the exact same course as on-campus students, you’ve also got access to the exact same funding support from the Australian Government—the Higher Education Loan Program, also known as HELP.

 These student loans are here to help you pay for your degree and subjects tuition fees.
 Keep in mind that they don’t cover additional costs like: